-Cut any brown leaf tips back with sharp pair of pruners.
+Cut any brown leaf tips back with a sharp pair of pruners.
 The brown tip does not turn green again, so trim the leaf back with a natural looking, rounded leaf shape, to restore the appearance of the peace lily’s leaves and to stimulate new green growth.

-This does not harm the peace lily and if you have fixed the cause of the the leaf tips turning brown then peace lily should stay a healthy green.
+This does not harm the peace lily and if you have fixed the cause of the leaf tips turning brown then peace lily should stay a healthy green.

 Peace Lily Leaves Turning Brown and Yellow

 The most likely reason for peace lily leaves turning yellow and brown is because of too much sun.
 Peace lilies are native to tropical forests where they grow in the shade.
-Therefore the leaves very sensitive to direct sunlight which causes them to scorch and turn brown and yellow.
+Therefore the leaves are very sensitive to direct sunlight which causes them to scorch and turn brown and yellow.

 Typically if the peace lily has been lightly scorched, the leaves that are exposed to the most sun turn yellow but badly scorched leaves turn yellow with brown, dying leaves.